9 ¿Cuál es tu trabajo ideal?

 ¡Muy bien hecho! 🙂

-For a complete list of soft and hard skills needed when applying for your dream job, please see the following slides.
-For the English translation, click on the second slide.
-Luna pronounces each of the qualities for you in Spanish.
+For a complete list of soft and hard skills needed when applying for your dream job, please see Slides 58 and 58B.
+You can find the qualities in English in the latter slide.

 Las cualidades y habilidades con SER